TordWessman/r2web3/README.md

 ```

 ## Secure connection (HTTPS)
 When accessing a HTTP over TLS, one must specify the root certificate for the endpoint when instantiating the `ESPNetwork`.
+No certificates are provided and developers has to provide these for the RPC-URL:s they intend to use.

 Please note that `Restart()` method must be called once the WiFi connection has been established and _if_ the device clock has lost synchronization (e g after hybernation).